5 Reasons Why You Should Buy a Stovetop Grill Pan

 Grill pans are incredibly versatile.

 Other grill pans are reversible and are made with a smooth, flat surface on one side, often called a griddle.
 These are ideal for, well, most everything—pancakes, bacon, burgers, shrimp, even toasting some bread!
-They’re made to be placed on top of your stove and use the heat from the burners to cook the food.
-This will allow for more control when cooking the space directly above the burners gets hot and the space between remains cooler, allowing you to move food around to prevent overcooking.
+They’re made to be placed on top of your stove, using the heat from the burners to cook the food.
+This will allow for more control when cooking, as the space directly above the burners gets hot and the space between remains cooler, allowing you to move food around to prevent overcooking.

 Even Cooking